Need to know

 What's covered under CTP insurance in ACT?

-- Death benefit for dependents: the partner or former partner of the person who died can claim $190,000; $40,000 can be paid for each child up to four children.
+- Death benefit for dependants: the partner or former partner of the person who died can claim $190,000; $40,000 can be paid for each child up to four children.

 How much does CTP insurance cost in the ACT?

-In the ACT, CTP premiums are community rated which means that each driver of a vehicle class pays the same premium regardless of their age, claims or driving history.
+In the ACT, CTP premiums are community rated which means that all drivers of the same vehicle class pays the same premium regardless of their age, claims or driving history.

 Which CTP insurer is best in the ACT?